Thoughtful Print Design that Communicates and Connects

 Vernier Science Education Print Design: Brochures, Postcards, Flyers, and Packaging

-During my time at Vernier Science Education, I worked on a wide range of print projects, including brochures, postcards, flyers, and product packaging such as labels and boxes.
-Each piece challenged me to create designs that were visually engaging while clearly communicating technical and educational information.
-These projects pushed me to think critically about hierarchy, layout, and imagery so every design felt clear, approachable, and relevant for teachers and students.
+During my time at Vernier Science Education, I designed a wide range of print materials, including brochures, postcards, flyers, and product packaging such as labels and boxes.
+Each piece required balancing visual engagement with clear communication of technical and educational information.
+This work pushed me to think critically about hierarchy, layout, and imagery so designs felt approachable, purposeful, and effective for educators and students.

 Collaboration was central to every project.
-I worked closely with the Art Director and other team members to refine concepts, select compelling imagery, and establish clear visual hierarchy across both marketing and product focused materials.
-Decisions around typography, structure, and graphic placement were made to support readability, usability, and consistency, whether the piece lived in a classroom, at a conference booth, or on a product shelf.
+I partnered closely with the Art Director and cross-functional team members to refine concepts, select imagery, and establish consistent visual hierarchy across both marketing and product-focused materials.
+Typography, structure, and graphic decisions were made to support clarity, usability, and brand consistency, whether the piece lived in a classroom, at a conference booth, or on a product shelf.

 ROLE